-The theme for the 2016 National Cooperative Month in October is “Cooperatives Build,” which cooperatives are urged to reflect in their communications and outreach activities.
-The theme can be used on its own, or extended with sub-themes, such as: Cooperatives Build Trust; Cooperatives Build Communities; Cooperatives Build Jobs; Cooperatives Build a Better World.
+The theme for the 2017 National Cooperative Month in October is “Cooperatives Commit,” which cooperatives can use in their communications and outreach activities.
+The theme can be used on its own, or extended with sub-themes, such as: Cooperatives Commit to Members; Cooperatives Commit to Education; Cooperatives Commit to Sustainability; Cooperatives Commit to Community.

 “Cooperatives build in so many ways, so we encourage cooperatives to insert what they feel their co-op helps build as part of the broad theme,” said Jenny Bernhardt, chair of the Co-op Month Planning Committee.
 “The key thing is that your co-op plan some type of communications effort to help spread the word in October about why cooperatives are so important to your community, region and to the nation,” added Bernhardt, who is director of communications for Cooperative Network, a regional association of cooperatives in Minnesota and Wisconsin.

 The planning committee was formed through the Cooperative Communicators Association (CCA) and includes the participation of the National Cooperative Business Association CLUSA International, National Rural Electric Cooperative Association, National Cooperative Bank, USDA Cooperative Programs, Cooperatives for a Better World, the Minnesota Cooperative Education Foundation and communicators from a number of diverse cooperative businesses.

 With support from participating cooperatives and funding from the CHS Foundation, the committee has created a Co-op Month Toolkit with a variety promotional and educational materials available here.

 The toolkit includes the 2016 Co-op Month logo, posters, print and radio public service announcements, a sample press release, sample Co-op Month proclamation, social media resources, co-op success stories, talking points and activity ideas, among others.